 - Floral Crowns

 While we've already talked about planning an easy menu, this doesn't mean that you provide forgettable fare.
-Plan the Haldi ceremony menu around visually appealing snacks, beverages and sweet bites that anyone can pick up and munch while they're having fun with the paste.
-You can add Kulfi and other desi icecreams for the sweltering summers or hot cups of masala tea for a wintery wedding.
+Plan the Haldi ceremony menu around visually appealing snacks, beverages and sweet bites that anyone can pick up and munch while they're having fun with the Haldi paste.
+You can add Kulfi and other Desi icecream variants for the sweltering summers or hot cups of masala tea for a wintery wedding.

 Perhaps one of the most important things to consider when you plan to make your Haldi ceremony a smashing hit.
 Every eye is on the bride and the groom and what they are wearing.
 So make sure that your Haldi dress is worth their time and a second look too!
 Thanks to the millennial era you have a wide range of outfits to choose from.
 Be open to new ideas.
 Try out a few outfits before you finalise the one that does the most justice to your personality.
 Add some quirky accessories for that extra pop of colour and spark!